Karimeh Abbud: Photography career

 She set up a home studio, earning money by taking photos of women and children, weddings and other ceremonies.
 She also took numerous photos of public spaces in Haifa, Nazareth, Bethlehem and Tiberias.
 By the 1930s she worked as a professional photographer in Nazareth.
 Her grandfather had been a senior pharmacist at the Nazareth English Hospital and her father had served there as a pastor.
 When local Nazareth photographer Fadil Saba moved to Haifa, Karimeh's studio work was in high demand for weddings and portraits in particular.
 The work she produced in this period was stamped in Arabic and English with the words: "Karimeh Abbud - Lady Photographer - كريمة عبود: مصورة شمس".
 In the mid-1930s, she began offering hand-painted copies of studio photographs.
 In 1924, she described herself as the "only national photographer."

 Collection and exhibitions

 Original copies of her extensive portfolio have been collected by Ahmed Mrowat, Director of the Nazareth Archives Project.
-In 2006, Bouky Boaz, an Israeli antiquities collector, discovered over 400 original prints of Abbud's in a home in the Qatamon quarter of Jerusalem that had been abandoned by its owners fleeing the Israeli occupation in 1948.
+In 2006, Bouky Boaz, an Israeli antiquities collector, discovered over 400 original prints of Abbud's in a home in the Qatamon quarter of Jerusalem whose owners fled the war and the Israeli conquest in 1948.
 Many are signed by the artist.
 An exhibition of photographs by Abbud has opened at the Museum of Islamic and Near Eastern Cultures in Be'er Sheva.
 The exhibition focuses on tourism to Palestine based on souvenirs such as postcards, maps, spices, books and dried flowers.